Variational Poisson Denoising via Augmented Lagrangian Methods: An augmented Lagrangian method for nonsmooth optimization problems

-for all $x\in X$, $\lambda\in\R^m$, and $\mu\in Y$, where $\rho>0$ is a given penalty parameter.
+for all $x\in X$, $\lambda\in\R^m_+$, and $\mu\in Y$, where $\rho>0$ is a given penalty parameter.
+Roughly speaking, the latter results from $L$ by adding a standard quadratic penalty for the constraints $g(x)\leq 0$ and $h(x)=0$ appearing in \eqref{eq:nonsmooth_problem}.
 Within our algorithmic framework, the function $L_\rho$ has to be minimized w.r.t.\ $x$, which means that the term $-\tfrac{1}{2\rho}\norm{\lambda}^2_2$ could be removed from the definition of $L_\rho$.
 However, for some of the proofs we are going to provide, it will be beneficial to keep this shift.
-We would like to point the reader's attention to the fact that the function $L_\rho(\cdot,\lambda,\mu)$ is weakly sequentially lower semicontinuous for each $\lambda\in\R^m$ and $\mu\in Y$ due to \cref{lem:chain_rule_lower_semicontinuity}, \cref{ex:lower_semicontinuity_of_ALM}, and the fact that the function $h$ is weakly-strongly sequentially continuous.
+We would like to point the reader's attention to the fact that the function $L_\rho(\cdot,\lambda,\mu)$ is weakly sequentially lower semicontinuous for each $\lambda\in\R^m_+$ and $\mu\in Y$ due to \cref{lem:chain_rule_lower_semicontinuity}, \cref{ex:lower_semicontinuity_of_ALM}, and the fact that the function $h$ is weakly-strongly sequentially continuous.
+Furthermore, we would like to point out that the abstract constraint set $C$ is not incorporated into the definitions of $L$ and $L_\rho$ on purpose.

-\begin{remark} Whenever \eqref{eq:nonsmooth_problem} is a convex optimization problem, i.e., whenever the functions $f,g_1,\ldots,g_m$ are convex while $h$ is affine, then, for each $\lambda\in\R^m$ and $\mu\in Y$, $L_\rho(\cdot,\lambda,\mu)$ is a convex function as well by monotonicity and convexity of $t\mapsto{\max}^2(0,\alpha t+\beta)$ for each $\alpha>0$ and $\beta\in\R$. \end{remark}
+\begin{remark} Whenever \eqref{eq:nonsmooth_problem} is a convex optimization problem, i.e., whenever the functions $f,g_1,\ldots,g_m$ are convex while $h$ is affine, then, for each $\lambda\in\R^m_+$ and $\mu\in Y$, $L_\rho(\cdot,\lambda,\mu)$ is a convex function as well by monotonicity and convexity of $t\mapsto{\max}^2(0,\alpha t+\beta)$ for each $\alpha>0$ and $\beta\in\R$. \end{remark}

-For some penalty parameter $\rho>0$, we introduce a function $V_\rho\colon X\times\R^m\to\overline\R$ by means of
+For some penalty parameter $\rho>0$, we introduce a function $V_\rho\colon X\times\R^m_+\to\overline\R$ by means of

-for all $x\in X$ and $\lambda\in\R^m$.
+for all $x\in X$ and $\lambda\in\R^m_+$.
 Right from the definition of $V_\rho$, we obtain

 i.e., $V_\rho$ can be used to measure feasibility of $x$ for \eqref{eq:nonsmooth_problem} w.r.t.\ the constraints induced by $g$ and $h$ as well as validity of the complementarity-slackness condition w.r.t.\ the inequality constraints.